-- NCLB said that schools must use science- and research-based instruction and teaching methods.
+NCLB said that schools must use science- and

-Pros and Cons of NCLB for Students With Learning and Attention Issues
+Pros and cons of NCLB for students with learning and thinking differences

 And they did.
 The graduation rate for students with specific learning disabilities increased from 57 percent in 2002 to 68 percent in 2011.

 On the negative side, some say that NCLB focused too much on standardized testing.
 Some schools end up “teaching to the test” — focusing only on what students were tested on.
 This left little time for anything else the kids may have needed or wanted to learn.

 Certain penalties, such as requiring school improvement plans, were reasonable, critics said.
 Others could be very harsh, such as firing school staff or closing a school that’s struggling.
 Critics linked several cheating scandals to NCLB, citing the pressure on teachers and educators to perform.

 Some argued that NCLB’s standards-based accountability was inconsistent with special education, which focuses on meeting a child’s individual needs.